hughfdjackson/ele/README.markdown

 ### Custom Cloning

-If you need to change what cloning method is used, just override the `clone` function.  done!
+If you need to change what cloning method is used, just replace `.clone` with your own custom function.
+The method takes one argument (the value to be cloned), and returns a clone.

 ### Wrapping functions for logging purposes